| New query |

 (5) Voltage Rating.
 The maximum voltage rating of interrupter switches shall equal or exceed the maximum circuit voltage.

 (b) Enclosure.
-Interrupter switches installed indoors shall have a metal enclosure, or shall be installed in a room of at least 2-hour fire-resistive construction, or in a transformer vault.
+Circuit breaker installations located indoors shall consist of metal-enclosed units or fire-resistant cell-mounted units, or shall be installed in a room of at least 2-hour fire-resistive construction, or in a transformer vault.

 (c) Installation Requirements.
 Interrupter switches shall be so installed that the center of the grip of the operating handle of the switch, when in its uppermost position, will be not more than 6 1/2 feet above the floor or working platform.